REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 then when she was found, she was bound differently.
 So it tells me that there's obviously something else going on here, and I don't quite know what.

-So we are actively working in this case and there is a number of things in the works such as some of the lab stuff is changing and so we're looking into that as far as with these mixtures, if we can separate them, we're looking if we could.
+So we are actively working this case and there is a number of things in the works such as some of the lab stuff is changing and so we're looking into that as far as with these mixtures, if we can separate them, we're looking if we could potentially either do YSTR surname searches or potentially if we can separate those and get enough DNA that we could potentially proceed with investigative genetic genealogy.

 And if we can't now, maybe we will in a year from now or two years from now.
 But I'll never give up on the cases.